MegazoneDSG/megazonedsg.github.io/_posts/2019-10-04-Dagger2 as Dependency Injection Framework for Android.md

 ```

 Here I create a class called Example which uses the @Inject on its constructor to tell dagger that it should use this constructor to inject dependencies of this type.
-After that I define the MainClass which ask Dagger to get an instance of Example and dagger tries to inject the dependency using the constructor.
+After that I define the MainClass which ask Dagger2 to get an instance of Example and dagger tries to inject the dependency using the constructor.

 #### Provides: